C6 Bank MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns movement history for an investment position, listing specific types (BUY/SELL/TAX/INTEREST/AMORTIZATION/TRANSFER) and fields.
-This distinguishes it from sibling tools like openfinance_list_investments, which likely returns the positions themselves.
+The description clearly states it returns movement history for a specific investment position, listing specific transaction types (BUY/SELL/TAX/etc.) and fields.
+It distinguishes from the sibling tool openfinance_list_investments by indicating it should be used after that to get the investment_id.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.